KAR-NG/Dirty-Data-Challenge-/cleaning.md

 Imputation technique I am applying is a type of machine learning imputation model that will use all columns in the dataset to predict these missing values.
-I am using the imputation function from “caret” package.
+I am using the imputation function from R’s “caret” package.

 To use the function, I will need to convert all factor variables into dummy data.